-The Agreement for Climate Transformation 2015 (ACT 2015) initiative is a consortium of the world’s top climate experts from developing and developed countries that has joined together to catalyze discussion and build momentum toward reaching a global climate agreement at the forthcoming UN Framework Convention on Climate Change (UNFCCC) summit in December 2015.
-Since early 2014, the ACT 2015 consortium has conducted in-depth research and global engagement with key stakeholders to explore the core elements of the Paris Agreement and identify options for addressing them in an ambitious and effective post-2020 regime.
+The Agreement for Climate Transformation 2015 (ACT 2015) was a consortium of the world’s top climate experts from developing and developed countries that worked together to catalyze discussion and build momentum for the Paris Agreement.
+Prior to adoption of the Paris Agreement , ACT 2015 conducted in-depth research and global engagement with key stakeholders to explore core elements of the Agreement, identify options to overcome political challenges, and highlight opportunities to address them in an ambitious and effective post-2020 regime.

-To inform its analysis, the consortium presented options for the agreement, including three potential propositions for the overall structure of the agreement, in a series of workshops around the world.
-The workshops were held in a wide range of developed countries, major emerging economies, least developed countries, and small island developing States.
-In the workshops, the consortium engaged stakeholders and decision makers and enabled key government officials and business and civil society leaders to understand the implications of various options for the agreement and links to national priorities.
+To inform ACT 2015’s analysis, the consortium presented options for the Agreement, including three potential propositions for the overall structure of the agreement, in a series of convenings and workshops around the world.
+The workshops were held in a wide range of developed countries, major emerging economies, least developed countries, and small island developing states.
+In ACT 2015’s workshops, the consortium engaged stakeholders and decision makers and enabled leaders from government, business and civil society to understand the implications of various options for the Agreement and links to national priorities.

-Based on its in-depth research and the wide range of inputs gained through the workshops, the ACT 2015 consortium combined its findings into a proposal that was launched in December 2014 at the 20th Conference of the Parties in Lima, Peru.
-“Elements and Ideas for the 2015 Paris Agreement” illustrates how the international agreement can play the most effective role in shifting the world toward a low-carbon, climate-resilient economy in a fair and timely manner.
+Based on ACT 2015’s in-depth research and wide range of inputs gained through the workshops, the consortium combined its findings into a proposal that was launched in December 2014 at the 20th Conference of the Parties (COP 20) in Lima, Peru.
+This proposal, “Elements and Ideas for the 2015 Paris Agreement”, illustrates how the international agreement can play an effective role in shifting the world toward a low-carbon, climate-resilient economy in a fair and timely manner.